devexps/resume/README.md

 ## Goals

 I am looking for a new opportunity where I can combine my technical skills and leadership experience to solve real-world problems.
 My goal is to work in a dynamic environment that challenges me technically, while also allowing me to contribute to team development and project success.
-I want to apply my knowledge of backend development, microservices, and DevOps to create efficient, scalable systems that make a real impact.
+I want to apply my knowledge of software development, microservices, and DevOps to create efficient, scalable systems that make a real impact.

 <br/><br/>